History of geomagnetism: Early ideas on magnetism

 Knowledge of the existence of magnetism probably dates back to the prehistoric development of iron smelting.
 Iron can be obtained on the Earth's surface from meteorites; the mineral lodestone is rich in the magnetic mineral magnetite and can be magnetized by a lightning strike.
 In his Natural History, Pliny the Elder recounts a legend about a Magnes the shepherd on the island of Crete whose iron-studded boots kept sticking to the path.
 The earliest ideas on the nature of magnetism are attributed to Thales (c.
 624 BC – c.
 546 BC).

 In classical antiquity, little was known about the nature of magnetism.
 No sources mention the two poles of a magnet or its tendency to point northward.
 There were two main theories about the origins of magnetism.
 One, proposed by Empedocles of Acragas and taken up by Plato and Plutarch, invoked an invisible effluvium seeping through the pores of materials; Democritus of Abdera replaced this effluvium by atoms, but the mechanism was essentially the same.
 The other theory evoked the metaphysical principle of sympathy between similar objects.
 This was mediated by a purposeful life force that strove toward perfection.
 This theory can be found in the writings of Pliny the Elder and Aristotle, who claimed that Thales attributed a soul to the magnet.
 In China, a similar life force, or qi, was believed to animate magnets, so the Chinese used early compasses for feng shui.

-Little changed in the view of magnetism during the Middle Ages, and some classical ideas lingered until well after the first scientific experiments on magnetism.
+Some classical ideas lingered until well after the first scientific experiments on magnetism.
 One belief, dating back to Pliny, was that fumes from eating garlic and onions could destroy the magnetism in a compass, rendering it useless.
 Even after William Gilbert disproved this in 1600, there were reports of helmsmen on British ships being flogged for eating garlic.
 However, this belief was far from universal.
-In 1558 Giambattista della Porta reported "When I enquired of mariners whether it were so that they were forbid to eat onyones and garlick for that reason, they said they were old wives fables and things ridiculous, and that sea-men would sooner lose their lives then abstain from eating onyons and garlick."
+In 1558 Giambattista della Porta reported "When I enquired of mariners whether it were so that they were forbid to eat onyones and garlick for that reason, they said they were old wives’ fables and things ridiculous, and that sea-men would sooner lose their lives then abstain from eating onyons and garlick."